-As of March 31, 2023, CAS had 792 full-time employees providing services to 91 members of
+As of March 31, 2023, CAS had 792 full-time employees providing services to 91 members of the Courts, including Chief Justices, Associate Chief Justices, Justices, Associate Judges and

 Judicial and registry services are offered in every province and territory through a network of 13 permanent offices and agreements with seven provincial and territorial courts.
-CAS supports members of the Courts in preparing files, conducting hearings and writing decisions "anywhere, located in Ottawa, with primary regional offices in Vancouver, Toronto and Montréal, and local offices in Calgary, Edmonton, Winnipeg, Hamilton, Québec, Halifax, Fredericton and St. John's.
+CAS supports members of the Courts in preparing files, conducting hearings and writing decisions "anywhere, anytime," and maintains 57 courtrooms across Canada.
+The headquarters of the Courts are located in Ottawa, with primary regional offices in Vancouver, Toronto and Montréal, and local offices in Calgary, Edmonton, Winnipeg, Hamilton, Québec, Halifax, Fredericton and St. John's.